Burkifa23/project-hello-world/H/H.md

-# All Languages in H
+# All Languages Starting With H

 # Hack
 - **Description:** Hack is a programming language for the HipHop Virtual Machine (HHVM), created by Facebook.
 It's designed to interoperate seamlessly with PHP and includes features like static typing, generics, and collections.